Soft Flutr

 Penis Hygiene

 And, it's not talked about here, but please also clean your butt!
-It doesn't say anything about your sexual orientation to clean between the cheeks.
-Really... the number of men who never clean their anuses for fear of gayness is absurd 🤣
+It doesn't say anything about your sexual orientation to clean between the cheeks 🍑.
+Really... the number of men who never clean their anuses for fear of gayness is absurd and mildly horrifying 🤣

-Literally this video can save you years of discomfort.
+Literally this video can save you years of discomfort and questioning.

 Period Hygiene Tips